LBNL-ETA/MSWH/paper/paper.md

 A project that prompted the development of this software is described in @Coughlin:2020.
 The project enquired whether, on the state level in California, there exist any economic benefits from grouping households to be served by one community-level solar water heating installation, in comparison to having a single solar water heating installation in each household.

-Our primary motivation to develop a new software was the combination of the following factors:
+Our primary motivation to develop a new software was the combination of the following needs:

-* The level of detail.
+* The level of detail sufficient to allow for an investigation of transient effects of thermal storage.
-* The required simulation time.
+* The simulation time for a single system short enough to allow for over 100 thousand simulations to be performed on a personal computer in a single analysis run.
 * Simplicity of integration within the larger life-cycle cost framework as presented in @Coughlin:2020 and @Grahovac:2020.

 Modelica buildings library by @Wetter:2014 satisfies and exceeds the level of detail but proves too detailed and thus slow for our particular application.
 SAM tool [@Blair:2014] has a good level of detail, provides most of the system models that we needed but for our purposes proves not flexible enough in terms of modifying the system configuration, automating the size scaling and embedding it into our custom life-cycle cost framework.